 An you were busy selling my soul.

 While I was slaying my goats for you,

-You were throwing the bones at me.
+You were spitting the bones at me.

 Till my people were at your command -